 Licuala cordata Care

-Licuala cordata is a plant for the tropical zones, it is very difficult outside of its comfort zone.
+Licuala cordata is a plant for the tropical and sub tropical zones, it is very difficult outside of its comfort zone.

 It requires a humus rich fertile soil, moist and free draining.
 It is a shade loving plant and would make an excellent plant for underplanting taller species in any tropical garden.